 Now that I’ve convinced you to visit, you’ll be needing a few pointers!

 As you approach the entrance to Chimney Rock State Park, you will pass through Chimney Rock Village, a quaint road lined with shops, restaurants, and activities.
 We loved exploring the village and checking out the local shops with souvenirs and cool trinkets.

-We had lunch at Old Rock Café which we thought was delicious and in the back you’ll find the river with some great shallow access points to wade in.
+We had lunch at Old Rock Café, which we thought was delicious, and in the back, you’ll find the river with some perfect shallow access points to wade in.

 Our boys loved throwing rocks into the river and looking at the fish after lunch.
 Some people even brought along beach toys and chairs and spent a few hours enjoying the river!